microsoft/language-server-protocol/_specifications/specification-3-16.md

 #### <a href="#workspace_willCreateFiles" name="workspace_willCreateFiles" class="anchor">WillCreateFiles Request (:leftwards_arrow_with_hook:)</a>

-The will create files request is sent from the client to the server before files are actually created.
+The will create files request is sent from the client to the server before files are actually created as long as the creation is trigger from within the client.
 The request can return a WorkspaceEdit which will be applied to workspace before the files are created.
 Please note that clients might drop results if computing the edit took too long or if a server constantly fails on this request.
 This is done to keep creates fast and reliable.

 _Client Capability_:
 * property name (optional): `workspace.fileOperations.willCreate`